 Further Research – Electronics Resources

-- In NYC we’re lucky to have Tinkersphere (a short walk from Cooper!)
+- In NYC we’re lucky to have Tinkersphere (walkable from Cooper!)
 They have a bewildering array of electronic parts at fair prices.

 - Adafruit is a woman-owned mail-order DIY electronics powerhouse in Tribeca.

 - Sparkfun is another mail-order electronics store, catering to hobbyists.

 - We read an excerpt from Handmade Electronic Music by Nic Collins.
 This is the book you want to get if you’re interested in electronics.
 It’s the perfect mix of background info and hands-on tutorials.
 No math!

 - Also check out Hackaday’s Logic Noise series for step-by-step instructions for simple synths (made of CMOS logic chips like the ones Nic Collins writes about.)

 - Beavis Audio Research (offline in 2015.
 RIP!)
 DIY stomp-boxes and effects.
 Check out their excellent guide to CMOS “1-bit” synthesizers (via Wayback Machine), which paraphrases a lot of the info from the Nic Collins book.

 - The Drawdio!
 A little oscillator circuit that responds to resistive surfaces like pencil lines, streams of water, etc. If you’re experimenting, I recommend this version.
 It runs on a 9V battery, drives a speaker directly, and uses very few parts.

 - Arduino is an inexpensive platform for “physical computing” or “creative coding” (Meaning: “You can make physical objects do fun things via small computer programs, and you don’t have to be an expert.”)
 It’s the defacto standard for creating interactive objects or interfacing real-world objects with computers.
 There is a massive community online.